kubernetes/website/content/en/docs/concepts/configuration/organize-cluster-access-kubeconfig.md

 {{< /note >}}

 {{< warning >}}
-Kubeconfig files have powerful features that can run commands or access data files when they are used.
+Only use kubeconfig files from trusted sources.
 Using a specially-crafted kubeconfig file could result in malicious code execution or file exposure.
-Only use kubeconfig files from trusted sources.
-If you must use an untrusted kubeconfig file, inspect it carefully first, much as you would a shell script or other program.
+If you must use an untrusted kubeconfig file, inspect it carefully first, much as you would a shell script.
 {{< /warning>}}

 By default, `kubectl` looks for a file named `config` in the `$HOME/.kube` directory.